cognitivefactory/interactive-clustering-comparative-study/1_efficience_study/README.md

 3. When all experiments are run, main effects and post hoc analyzes are made, based on experiment results.
 4. Then, best parameters to get the ground truth can be deduced.

-All these steps are implemented in Python and R, and can be run within Jupyter Notebooks.
+All these steps are implemented in `Python` and `R`, and can be run within `Jupyter Notebooks`.

 ## Installation and Execution

-Follow the description of `README.md` repository file in order to setup your Python/R environment.
+Follow the description of `README.md` repository file in order to setup your `Python`/`R` environment.

 Then follow notebooks instructions.

 ## Results

-Due to the volume of data generated (more than 25GB), not all results are versioned on GitHub.
+Due to the volume of data generated (around 2 GB), not all results are versioned on GitHub.

+- results are zipped in a `.tar.gz` file and versioned on Zenodo : `TODO`.
-However, a summary of results are stored in `results`.
+- a summary of results are stored in `results`.

-In order to make a save in a `.tar.gz` file, you can use the following command:
+NB: In order to make a save in a `.tar.gz` file, you can use the following command:
 ```bash
 tar -czf 1_efficience_study.tar.gz experiments/ notebook/ results/ README.md
 ```